mikitas98/csy1018-assign1/README.md

 <br>09/12/2016: Did the comments on css, added the hover, added line height and padding to style and changed font sizes (guided myself from Moby's Trip).
 Still need to start doing Media Queries.</br>

-<br>10/12/2016: Changed the image of the homepage, added a shadow box to the footer, structured the image and changed the fonts of h3,h4,h5 and h6.</br>
+<br>10/12/2016: Changed the image of the homepage, added a shadow box to the footer, structured the image and changed the fonts of h3,h4,h5 and h6.Finished the assignment.</br>